Claude AI and Models: The Complete Guide (2026)

 All Claude Models Explained (2026)

-Anthropic currently offers three main models in the Claude 4.x generation, each tuned for a different balance of intelligence, speed, and cost.
+Anthropic now offers four main models across two tiers — the new Mythos class and the established Opus/Sonnet/Haiku tiers — each tuned for a different balance of intelligence, speed, and cost.

 Maximum Intelligence